galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > 1. ~23,000 lines
+> > 1.
+2,140 lines
 > >    This information can be seen in the file preview window by clicking on the name of the file (**NOT** the {% icon galaxy-eye %} symbol).
 > >
 > > 2.
-192 columns (not including the first column of gene names)
+180 columns (not including the first column of gene names)
 > >    The number of columns can be seen by scrolling the file preview window completely to the right.
+192 cell barcodes were given, but due to the subsetted data, only 180 were detected.
 > >
 > {: .solution}
 {: .question}